kohana/unittest/guide/unittest.testing_workflows.md

 ## Testing through the webui

 The web ui is a fairly temporary solution, aimed at helping developers get into unittesting and code coverage.
-Eventually it's hoped that people migrate on to CI servers, but it's fine for calculating code coverage locally.
+Eventually it's hoped that people migrate on to the termainl & CI servers.

 To access it goto